Python Turtle - Lesson 3

 3

-The loop still has four iterations.
-The difference is, it starts counting at 0.
+The loop still runs four times.
+The difference is that it starts counting from 0.

-If the range function is not given a starting number, it will start at 0.
+If we don’t tell the range function where to start, it will automatically start at 0.

 1for index in range(4):